nus-cs2103/website-base/schedule/week3/admin-tee3201-fragment.md

 #### {{ thumb(2) }} Submit the quiz

-* Submit answers to the quiz on LumiNUS
+* Submit answers to the quiz on Canvas

 #### {{ thumb(3) }} Submit weekly project increments